tony-albanese/ci-project-4/README.md

 ## Admin Panel
 There is an admin panel which users with the correct privilefes (superusers), can see and manipulate all of the data in the site.
 > As a adminstrator, I can login with privileges so that moderate all content on the site.

-## technology used

-gunicorn - server to run django on heroku dj-database-url Use Database URLs in your Django Application. dj3-cloudinary-storage - Allows use of cloudinary

 # Testing